De Havilland Aircraft Company

 In 1925, the company designed and began production of the very successful Moth series of light aircraft, a product which was to bring financial stability and success and led to numerous developments of the type.

 By 1930, The De Havilland Aircraft Company Limited had established Hatfield as its main manufacturing facility, alongside the newly constructed A1 Trunk Road which provided quick and easy access to the North as well as London to the South.
 Hatfield was a fast growing suburban town which provided an abundance of young, enthusiastic engineers as well as comfortable, quality housing.

 Other factories also supported DH in its war effort, most notably at Leavesden and Witney in Oxfordshire.

 A number of iconic aircraft followed such as the DH Dragon and DH Dragon Rapide.
 With darkening clouds over Europe and World War II on the horizon, De Havilland Aircraft returned to the design and production of military types.

-In 1938, the Air Ministry were looking for a heavily-armed mult-role aircraft by 1940 they had issued a specification calling for 50 aircraft for a bomber / reconnaissance role.
+In 1938, the Air Ministry were looking for a heavily-armed multi-role aircraft by 1940 they had issued a specification calling for 50 aircraft for a bomber / reconnaissance role.
 Despite varying claims made by De Havilland, their DH98 submission was considered 'too radical' and rejected by the Ministry.
 De Havilland persevered however and continued their design work in secrecy at nearby Salisbury Hall.
-What emerged proved to be one of the fastest and most successfull fighter bombers of the era - the De Havilland Mosquito.
+What emerged proved to be one of the fastest and most successful fighter bombers of the era - the De Havilland Mosquito.